charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 This can be done with a YAML overlay file.
 For example, when deploying Charmed Kubernetes on AWS, you may decide you wish to use AWS's 'p3.2xlarge' instances (you can check the AWS instance definitions on the [AWS website][aws-instance]).
-NVIDIA also alters support of various GPUs supported so be sure to look at [NVIDIA GPU support docs][nvidia-gpu-support] before installing on the AWS instance.
+NVIDIA also updates its list of supported GPUs frequently, so be sure to look at [NVIDIA GPU support docs][nvidia-gpu-support] before installing on a specific AWS instance.

 A YAML overlay file can be constructed like this: